 - Up to three years in state prison for felonies

-A reduction of a grand theft auto charge to an unlawful taking of a vehicle charge is typically the result of a plea bargain, and our criminal defense lawyers can help ensure that your plea bargain is optimal and amenable to your interests.
+A reduction of a grand theft auto charge to an unlawful taking of a vehicle charge is typically the result of a plea bargain, and our criminal defense lawyers can help ensure that your plea agreement is optimal and amenable to your interests.

 Other Theft Crimes in Los Angeles